ais-open/azure-blueprint/README.md

 In order to run the pre-deployment script, you will need to have the current Azure PowerShell AzureRM modules installed (see [Installing AzureRM modules](https://docs.microsoft.com/en-us/powershell/azure/install-azurerm-ps?view=azurermps-4.1.0)).

 #### SSL certificate
-This solution deploys an Applicaiton Gateway and requires an SSL certificate.
+This solution deploys an Application Gateway and requires an SSL certificate.
 To generate a self-signed SSL certificate using PowerShell, run [this script](predeploy/generateCert.ps1).
 Note: self-signed certificates are not recommended for use in production environments.

 #### Pre-deployment script